WINE: Wavelet-Guided GAN Inversion and Editing for High-Fidelity Refinement: Experiments

 \section{Experiments}

-In this section, we compared the results of WaGI with various GAN inversion methods.
-We used the widely-used low-rate inversion models, \eg, $pSp$ \citep{richardson2021encoding}, $e4e$ \citep{tov2021designing}, and Restyle \citep{alaluf2021restyle}, together with the state-of-the-art high-rate inversion models, \eg, HyperStyle \citep{alaluf2021hyperstyle} and HFGI \citep{wang2022high} as baselines.
-First, we compared the quantitative performance of inversion results.
-Next, we compared the qualitative results of inversion and editing scenarios.
-For editing, we used InterFaceGAN \citep{shen2020interfacegan} and StyleCLIP \citep{patashnik2021styleclip} to manipulate the latents.
-Finally, we analyzed the effectiveness of our wavelet loss and wavelet fusion.
-We conducted all the experiments in the human face domain: we used the Flickr-Faces-HQ (FFHQ) dataset \citep{karras2019style} for training and the CelebA-HQ dataset \citep{Karras2018celeb} for evaluation, with all images generated to the high-resolution $1024 \times 1024$.
-We trained our own $e4e$ encoder, InterFaceGAN boundaries, and StyleCLIP for each attribute to exploit the latent space of SWAGAN \citep{gal2021swagan}.
+In this section, we compared the results of WINE with various GAN inversion methods.
+We used the widely-used low-rate inversion models, \eg, $pSp$ \cite{richardson2021encoding}, $e4e$ \cite{tov2021designing}, and ReStyle \cite{alaluf2021restyle}, together with the state-of-the-art high-rate inversion models, \eg, HyperStyle \cite{alaluf2021hyperstyle}, HFGI \cite{wang2022high}, and StyleRes \cite{pehlivan2023styleres} as baselines.
+First, we compared the qualitative results of inversion and editing scenarios.
+For editing, we used InterFaceGAN \cite{shen2020interfacegan} and StyleCLIP \cite{patashnik2021styleclip} to manipulate the latents.
+Next, we compared the inversion performance quantitatively.
+Finally, we analyzed the effectiveness of our wavelet loss and wavelet fusion through tactical ablation studies.
+We first conducted experiments in the human face domain: we used Flickr-Faces-HQ (FFHQ) dataset \cite{karras2019style} for training and CelebA-HQ dataset \cite{Karras2018celeb} for evaluation, with all images generated to the high-resolution $1024^{2}$.
+We also provide experimental results on Animal-Faces-HQ (AFHQ) dataset \cite{choi2020starganv2}.
+We trained our own $e4e$ encoder, InterFaceGAN, and StyleCLIP for each attribute to exploit the latent space of SWAGAN \cite{gal2021swagan}.
+Additional ablation experimental results of WINE with varying loss weights, fusion layers, and fusion methods are provided in the appendix.